singularit-de/cookiecutter-django/docs/project-generation-options.rst

     Indicates whether the project should use web sockets with Uvicorn + Gunicorn.

 use_drf:
-    Indicates whether the project should be configured to use `Django Rest Framework`_.
+    Indicates whether the project should be configured to use `Django Rest Framework`_, django-cors-headers and drf-spectacular.

 frontend_pipeline:
     Select a pipeline to compile and optimise frontend assets (JS, CSS, ...):